 When you buy a new vehicle from a dealership you’ll usually be offered a number of additional add-on products, and one of them is likely to be paint protection, but is dealer applied paint protection worth the money they charge you for it?

-Paint protection is definitely worth having for a lot of buyers, but it’s certainly not worth the money some dealers will try and charge you for it.
+Paint protection of some sort is definitely worth having on your car, but it’s questionable whether it’s worth the money some dealers will try and charge you for it.
 There are lots of different types and brands of paint protection around, and they all do some level of protecting the paintwork of a new car, but don’t be talked into paying too much for it.

 - What exactly is paint protection?